Serving Lamorinda Families Since 1994

 First Student drivers are professionals - hired to take your students where they need to go and keep them safe.
 All drivers receive extensive classroom and behind-the-wheel training approved by the California Highway Patrol.
 Drivers must pass a full Department of Justice background check and drug and alcohol screenings.

-The following documents will be included with your bus pass in order to highlight safety:
+The following documents will be included with your bus pass in order to highlight safety; please review!

 IMPORTANT SAFETY TIPS